-13 Reasons Dave Ramsey’s Rules Don’t Work for Everyone
+13 Reasons Dave Ramsey’s Rules Might Not Work for You

 Dave Ramsey built a financial empire on simple rules: avoid debt, pay cash, and never use credit cards.
-For many people, that advice was a game-changer.
+For many, it was exactly the push they needed to get started.

 But his philosophy doesn’t work for everyone.